ayak2002/EC523_Chopped/CLIP/README.md

 ## Overview

-All models and files were executed in BU's SCC using V100s.
-The prequisites to run scripts are in the [Sources](#Sources)
+All models and files were executed in [BU's SCC](https://shib.bu.edu/idp/profile/SAML2/Redirect/SSO?execution=e1s1) using V100s.
+The prequisites to run these scripts can be found in [Sources](#Sources)

 ## Model Accuracy